ai4society/GenAIResultsComparator/PYPI_DESCRIPTION.md

     "SafeChat": "Sorry, I am designed not to answer such a question.", }
 reference_answer = "Sorry, I am unable to answer such a question as it is not appropriate."
+# Alternatively, if reference_answer is None, the response from the first model ("Google") will be used:
+# reference_answer = None

 # 1. Initialize Experiment
 exp = Experiment(